wbalmer/petitRADTRANS/docs/content/adding_opacities.rst

 ================
 Adding opacities
 ================
 petitRADTRANS has an extensive database of line opacities.
 However, it is very likely that we are missing the one atom / molecule that you want.
-There are three options for adding external opacities to petitRADTRANS:
+There are four options for adding external opacities to petitRADTRANS:

 1. :ref:`ExoMolpRT`.
 These are already in the petitRADTRANS format and can be used in a plug-and-play fashion.
 2. :ref:`OWtopRT`.
+3. :ref:`ECtopRT`.
-3. :ref:`Calculating opacities from line lists yourself<ECtopRT>`, and converting them to the petitRADTRANS format.
+3. :ref:`Calculating opacities from line lists yourself<_AnyToPRT>`, and converting them to the petitRADTRANS format.

 These different options are explained in more detail below.